boyski/pmaudit/README.md

 ### Weak Granularity of File Timestamps

-Another common issue.
-Some filesystems still record only seconds or milliseconds and the resulting roundoff errors can lead to bogus results.
+Another common issue: some filesystems still record only seconds or milliseconds and the resulting roundoff errors can lead to bogus results.
 The pmaudit technique works best on high-resolution filesystems such as Linux ext4 which records nanoseconds.